Unlike similar amplifiers from RM and Zetagi, the EA-150P is specially designed for use with legal CB's with a 4w output

 The "100w" RM and Zetagi (ZG) models require an input power of 10w in order to produce that 100w output

-As these are linear amplifiers the output has a direct relation to the input, so with a 4w input the RM and ZG amps will only produce around 40w.
+The 'linear' bit in 'linear amplifier' means the output has a direct relation to the input, so with a 4w input the RM and ZG amps will only produce around 40w...

 The EA-150P is also rated as having a 100w maximum output (on FM) but only needs a 5w input to produce that, so a 4w input will give you 80-90w output!